smilingbig/pin/README.md

 - [ ] Need to think of a way to abstract concept's for taking input and dealing with conditional querying
 - [ ] Make it possible to select merge requests
 - [ ] Could be cool to do merge requests by author and jump to
+- [ ] Add a command for clearing cache